chandrakamalsingh007/TODO-List/README.md

 # TODO-list
-My first web development project using HTML CSS and JAVASCRIPT.
+<strong>This is my first project in web development using HTML,CSS,JAVASCRIPT </strong>